 I delivered this presentation using zoom and it seemd to be appreciated.
 "Have to say that I was mightily impressed by both your knowledge and delivery and found my half hour both informative and very interesting on a topic that I knew absolutely nothing about."

-During this time where people need help if there are any donations I will be sending them to the homeless who are vulnerable at this time.
+I have used donations to support charities at home and in parts of the world which have experienced natural disasters.
 I would stress that for me it isn't a money making venture.
 Any donation from the Costa Rica talk will go to the reforestation project "Rainforest of the Austrians".
 Please google this to see details of their tremendous project.
 There is a PayPal reference if a group wants to support this.
 More details are on the website.

 The accent is on the visual, with enough verbal to explain the story of where I have visited.
 I have accumulated what I feel are good photographs to illustrate my talks which relate to my travel experience.
 I had 19 speaking engagements in 2019, to various organisation.
 These presentations relate to places, often with a historical background and often not readily visited.
 These include Syria and Jordan, the Silk Road in Central Asia and Western China,, India and Cuba.
 Cuba and Panama.
 “Great presentation – I spoke to people tonight they were the cleanest photos seen at a Travel Club Presentation.
 Very good 9 out of 10.
 It must have been good, hardly anyone dropped off to sleep!”
 (Taradale Travel Club New Zealand).